o1-labs/proof-systems/signer/README.md

 This crate provides an API and framework for Mina signing.
 It follows the algorithm outlined in the [Mina Signature Specification](https://github.com/MinaProtocol/mina/blob/master/docs/specs/signatures/description.md).

-## Simple interface
+## Legacy interface

-The [create] function uses the default signer configuration compatible with mainnet and testnet transaction signatures.
+The [create_legacy] function uses the default signer configuration compatible with mainnet and testnet transaction signatures.

 ```rust
 #[path = "../tests/transaction.rs"]